 I drove past the Cuban flag.
 I drove past the Red Chinese flag.
 I drove past the Soviet flag.
 I'm sure on League of Nations day in 1941 they had the Nazi and Japanese flags up.

-And as I got to the very middle of the bridge over the river, I saw this.
+And then I got to the very middle of the bridge over the river.

 I could no more have not done what I did than I could have stopped myself from breathing.
 I braked the car and got out.
-While the BMWs' and Mercedes' drivers honked, I climbed up on the railing of the bridge.
-So no one would think this was a result of a gust of wind, I broke off the top half of the 8 foot 2x2 flag pole and threw the banner of the ayatollahs in my trunk.
+While the BMW and Mercedes drivers honked, I climbed up on the railing of the bridge.
+So no one would think this was a result of a gust of wind, I broke off the top half of the 8 foot 2x2 flag pole, ripped the banner away and threw it in my trunk.
 With a cheery wave I drove off.

-There were the predictable IRATE OUTRAGED letters in the local rag, none of which seemed to know or care what flag it was.
-My letter to the rag was not printed.
+There were the predictable IRATE OUTRAGED letters in the local rag.
+My letter of explanation to the rag was not printed.

 I called the police to turn myself in a couple of days later.
 The man who answered turned me over to "the detective handling the case".